Ask 20 people what they find “sexy” in a movie scene, and you’ll probably get 20 different answers.

 The “money shot” comes early when we see vampire David (played by a young Kiefer Sutherland), rocking ’80s leather-badness, a wicked smirk and sexy sleepy eyes … walking in slow motion on a carousel in predator mode.
 Every girl with a secret bad-boy fetish swooned.

 Then you have the “good guy” Jason Patrick saving the beautiful damsel in distress, and it makes this the perfect “chick” sexual fantasy.
-We can imagine that we are “Star” (played by Jami Gertz) … we’re bad but not totally evil, sexy but also tragic, and the center of a fight between two hot guys.
+We can imagine that we are “Star” (Jami Gertz) … we’re bad but not totally evil, sexy but also tragic, and the center of a fight between two hot guys.

 The 1990s: I couldn’t pinpoint a ’90s movie that was particularly sexy, so I’m splitting my choice into two movies with actors displaying great chemistry.
 While not overtly sexual, “Stir of Echoes [Blu-ray]” (1999) has a couple (Kevin Bacon and Kathryn Erbe), who feel 100 percent real and have hot sexual chemistry.
 They look great and interact with each other in such a natural and loving way that it’s a turn-on anytime they share the screen.

 On the opposite end of the spectrum, the relationship between Reese Witherspoon and Mark Wahlberg in “Fear [Blu-ray]” (1997) is certainly not considered loving.
 It perfectly captures that obsessive, insatiable lust and need for possession that can come with teenage hormones and immaturity.
 The roller coaster scene of the good girl succumbing to the bad boy is both titillating and disturbing.